Do you ever feel suddenly overwhelmed by things you need to do? Or perhaps you get that anxious feeling where you just can’t focus on anything?

 - One of the most effective ways to fight anxiety is to use a breathing technique.
 With your eyes closed, slowly breathe in through your nose for 5 seconds, hold it in for 5 seconds, and then slowly exhale through your mouth for 5 seconds.
-Do this for at least 1 minute.
+You’ll find yourself immediately feeling calmer after a few breaths.

 This technique not only allows more oxygen to be delivered to your brain, allowing your head to clear, but it sends a message to your body to start relaxing.

 Relax your muscles with a progressive relaxation method